NicolasSalgado/Earthquake_moon_project/readme.md

         * df: Dataframe.
         * var: (str) name of the column to use.
         * num_bins: Number of bins to create.
         * specific_cluster: None by default.
-Number of clsuter label to filter.
+Number of cluster label to filter.

     * Returns: None